 - DAAC is an important part of the seamless unity between the district and community that facilitates the success of our students.

 - It provides a good platform for the community to keep abreast of the work that the district is doing but to also ask questions and provide input.

 Stakeholders advise and hold Estes Park School District accountable in terms of their mission, vision, and goals.

 Our diverse community works with the district to assure that our students graduate with the knowledge, skills, and experiences needed to be successful and responsible citizens.

-The Board of Education formally adopted the following DAAC charges for the 2020-2021 school year:
+The Board of Education has adopted the following DAAC charges for the 2021-2022 school year:

 - Review Academic Progress and Growth throughout the district.

 - Strengthen school, family and community engagement to provide meaningful and continuous professional learning experiences.

 - Ensure educational excellence for every student through a curriculum that meets our Ends and supports our Global Outcomes.